Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

-In practice, we optimize the loss using stochastic gradient descent.
-Since the gradient of term $w\log w + w -1$ w.r.t. preference score is zero for a given $w$, it can be disregarded in the practical optimization process.
-Therefore, the loss function (i.e., {Eq. (\ref{eq: modified cross-entropy})}) simplifies to the original multi-class cross-entropy loss multiplied by $w$.
-While $w$ should be set as the normalized rectified label $\tilde{z}$ based on our above analysis, we find that optimizing the loss with normalization is difficult and use the unnormalized rectified label $\bar{z}$ in practice.
-In fact, the unnormalized rectified label can already mitigate the suboptimality, as demonstrated by {Eq. (\ref{eq: the expectation of unnormalized rectified label})}.
+In fact, the unnormalized rectified label is sufficient to mitigate suboptimality, as its expectation still aligns the tree with a max-heap ({Eq. (\ref{eq: the expectation of unnormalized rectified label})}).
 The role of normalization is to make the sum of expectations of random variables $\bar{z}^j_i$ of the $j$-th layer equal $1$, to satisfy the constraints in the theoretical analysis.
-Normalization actually only influences the learning rate in the stochastic gradient descent compared to the unnormalized label $\bar{z}$.
-Note that the normalization coefficients across different layers vary dramatically for a given training instance, but we aggregate the loss of all layers together for optimization, so the normalization will make the optimization difficult in practice due to the difficulty of setting a suitable learning rate.
-Therefore, we optimize the modified loss with the original rectified label $\bar{z}^j_i$ without normalization, which can be interpreted as an adaptive adjustment of the learning rate in each layer, and the loss for $j$-th layer is
+Compared to the unnormalized label $\bar{z}$, normalization actually only influences the learning rate in the stochastic gradient descent.
+Note that the normalization coefficients across different layers vary dramatically for a given training instance, but the loss of all layers is aggregated together for optimization, so the normalization will make the optimization hard in practice due to the difficulty to set a suitable learning rate.
+Therefore, we optimize the modified loss with the original rectified label $\bar{z}^j_i$ without normalization, which can be interpreted as an adaptive adjustment of the learning rate in each layer, and the loss for $j$-th layer is \begin{small}